 Healthy lifestyle habits support the body’s production of melatonin.
 And that starts with food.

-Melatonin-boosting foods (rich in tryptophan) for properly fed raw food fed dogs include:
+Foods that are rich in tryptophan help boost melatonin.
+For properly fed raw food fed dogs these include:

 - Grass-fed meats